Deutsche Bahn board postpones decision on Arriva, Schenker

 Deutsche Bahn wants to raise capital from the two businesses to reduce debt of more than 17 billion euros ($18.48 billion).

-Arriva, which Deutsche Bahn bought for 1.6 billion pounds ($2.42 billion) in 2010, posted earnings before interest, taxes, depreciation, and amortization of 498 million euros on sales of 4.5 billion euros in 2014.
+Arriva, which Deutsche Bahn bought for 1.6 billion pounds in 2010, posted earnings before interest, taxes, depreciation, and amortisation of 498 million euros on sales of 4.5 billion euros in 2014.

 The German government cancelled a previous attempt to sell a minority stake in Deutsche Bahn when the global financial crisis hit in 2008.